southatsouth/GLAD/README.md

    2. If you have any questions about our code or paper, please contact Longhui Wei

 ### Citation
-Please our paper in your publications if it helps your research:
+Please cite our paper in your publications if it helps your research:
 ```
 @inproceedings{wei2017glad,
   title={GLAD: Global-Local-Alignment Descriptor for Pedestrian Retrieval},